Testing Quantum Mechanics using Noisy Quantum Computers: Quantum Mechanics Prediction

 where $\Exp_{u_{t,i}}$ averages over the allowed 2-qubit gates.
 Therefore, the probability that no errors occur over the entire circuit of $2n_\text{g} d/p$ gates is roughly

 where $f$ is an average gate entanglement fidelity and $n_\text{g}$ is the number of gates in a period (\emph{e.g.} $n_\text{g}=4$ in \figref{fig:circuit}).
 We thus obtain \eqnref{eq:F} with

-where $\lambda$ reduces to $\lambda \sim - n \ln f$ when $n_\text{g} \sim p n/2$, as is typically the case.
+where $\lambda$ reduces to $\lambda \approx - n \ln f$ when $n_\text{g} \approx p n/2$, as is typically the case.

 Although \eqnref{eq:lambda} is only an approximate expression for $\widetilde{F}_0$ and $\lambda$ since multiple errors can sometimes cancel out (especially if they are spatially close or at mirrored positions in the circuit), we numerically find that \eqnref{eq:lambda} is a very good approximation for many qubits $n \gg 1$ and large gate fidelity $f \approx 1$.
-As an example, in \figref{fig:simulation} we show a simulation for a $5\times5$ grid of $n=25$ qubits using roughly Sycamore/Zuchongzhi-like \cite{GoogleSupremacy,ZuchongzhiAdvantage} gates with gate-dependent errors and average gate entanglement fidelity $f \approx 0.993$ using the Markovian model \eqnref{eq:F model}.
-(See \appref{app:numerics}{B} for details.)
+(See \appref{app:twirl} for a more accurate expression.)
+As an example, in \figref{fig:simulation} we show a simulation for a $5\times5$ grid of $n=25$ qubits using roughly Sycamore/Zuchongzhi-like \cite{GoogleSupremacy,ZuchongzhiAdvantage} gates with gate-dependent errors and average gate entanglement fidelity $f \approx 0.993$ using a Markovian noise model \eqnref{eq:F model}.
+(See \appref{app:numerics} for details.)